Gabriel-Dalton/velocity-tracker-tks/README.md

 ---

+## 🌟 Features

+### 📝 Daily Check-In Form
+- **Top 3 Task Reviews**: Track yesterday’s top 3 tasks with checkboxes for completion and notes on unfinished tasks.
+- **Top 3 for Tomorrow**: Plan the top 3 tasks for the next day with optional descriptions.
+- **Daily Reflections**: Add sections for Wins, Challenges, and Self-Reflections, with formatting options for bulleted or numbered lists.
+- **Habit Tracker**: Check off daily habits like meditation, workouts, and hydration.
+- **Podcast Notes**: Log podcast titles and learnings if you listened to one.
+- **Day Rating**: A slider to rate the day on a scale of 1 to 10.
+- **Gratitude Section**: Note things you’re grateful for each day.
+- **Markdown Generation**: Automatically generate a Markdown summary for easy journaling and copy it to your clipboard.

+### 📅 Weekly Tracker
+- **Weekly Wins**: Highlight significant achievements from the week.
+- **Challenges and Learnings**: Reflect on obstacles faced and lessons learned.
+- **Top Priorities for Next Week**: Plan and outline key tasks for the coming week.
+- **Progress Tracker**: Track progress across larger goals or recurring tasks.
+- **Markdown Export**: Generate a clean Markdown summary of your weekly review and plans.

+---

 ## 🚀 Getting Started

 **Velocity Tools** is designed to be easy to use, even for beginners!
 Follow the steps below to set it up: